2skydev/Notion-Next.js-blog-starter-kit/readme.md

 # Notion + Next.js blog starter kit

 This repository is a startup kit that allows you to create a blog using `notion` and `next.js`.<br/>
-Please understand that the code was written mainly in Korean. 🥲
+Please understand that the code and explanation are mainly written in Korean. 🥲

 <br />